Immunoglobulin A Deficiency

 What causes IgA deficiency?

 IgA deficiency is a health problem that is passed down through families in about 1 in 5 cases.
 This means it is genetic.
 In rare cases, it can be caused by medicines you are taking.

 What are the symptoms of IgA deficiency?

 Most people with an IgA deficiency don’t have any symptoms or health problems.
+This is because they usually have normal amounts of other immunoglobulins that fight off infections.
 Some people with an IgA deficiency are more likely to get frequent infections.
 These problems can include sinus, lung, and digestive infections.
 Some people with IgA deficiency also are more likely to have allergies.
-They may also have digestive and autoimmune problems such as celiac disease, rheumatoid arthritis, Graves disease, or lupus.
+They may also have digestive and autoimmune problems, such as celiac disease, rheumatoid arthritis, Graves disease, or lupus.

 How is IgA deficiency diagnosed?